Syeda Shahar Banu: Language activism

 As early as 1947, Shahar Banu took part in the Bengali language movement.
-A memorandum was handed over to Khawaja Nazimuddin, erstwhile Chief Minister of East Bengal, by the women of Sylhet District demanding to make Bengali the state language.
+A memorandum was handed over to Khawaja Nazimuddin, erstwhile chief minister of East Bengal, by the women of Sylhet District demanding to make Bengali the state language.
 Shahar Banu Chowdhury was one of the initiators and signatories of this historic memorandum.
 She was one of the leaders in all the movements for language in Sylhet.
 Along with Zobeda Khanom Chowdhury, another language activist, and others, they were prosecuted by various pro-Pakistani quarters for their struggle for language rights.
 They were subjected to various social stigmas, ranging from slander in newspapers.

 Death and legacy

 Syeda Shahar Banu died on 21 October 1983.
-She had several children with her husband Abu Ahmad Abdul Hafiz, such as Abu Ahmad Abdul Muhsi, Abul Maal Abdul Muhith (former Finance Minister of Bangladesh), AK Abdul Mubin, AK Abdul Momen (incumbent Minister of Foreign Affairs for Bangladesh) and Dr Shahla Khatun.
+She had several children with her husband Abu Ahmad Abdul Hafiz, such as Abu Ahmad Abdul Muhsi, Abul Maal Abdul Muhith (former finance minister of Bangladesh), AK Abdul Mubin, AK Abdul Momen (incumbent minister of foreign affairs for Bangladesh) and Shahla Khatun.